Ryan-Raiz/avanti/src/read/3-Chapter/README.md

 > - "Oh, good morning Mr. Arthur.
 The jet is ready, please follow me."

 They went through the building to the airfield, get into a golf cart and started driving towards the jet.
-He was greeted by the pilots and his flight companion - a good-looking half German, half Hungarian entrepreneur from Budapest who was also living in Munich part time.
+When they went up the he was greeted by the pilots and his flight companion - Thomas.
+Thomas was a  good-looking half German, half Hungarian entrepreneur from Budapest who was also living in Munich part time.
 It was quite convenient - they could speak either English or German.
-Arthur was fluent in both languages but preferred to speak English.
+Arthur was fluent in both languages but preferred to speak English whenever he couldn't use his mother tongue.

-Even after he spent more than half of his life and the most of his adult life in Germany but being a boy from Leningrad he still couldn't forgive the Germans for the [Siege of Leningrad](https://en.wikipedia.org/wiki/Siege_of_Leningrad) where the people had to dig out freshly buried bodies and use their meat as food to survive.
+Even after spending majority of his life in Germany but being a boy from Leningrad he still couldn't forgive the Germans for the [Siege of Leningrad](https://en.wikipedia.org/wiki/Siege_of_Leningrad) where the people had to dig out freshly buried bodies and use their meat as food to survive.